Aeroduel/.github/profile/README.md

 <h3>Joining the Match</h3>
   <p>Participating players register for the match with the Aeroduel mobile app
-     by either scanning a QR code or inputting a game PIN.
+     just by clicking a button.
 When all players have joined, the host may start the match with a single click.</p>

 <h3>Behind the Scenes</h3>
   <p>Onboard each plane is a computer vision camera, several LED lights, a LoRa